IAmFrench/EFREI-M2-ST2CCO-Spring-Integration/README.md

 ![Application Diagram](./artefacts/ST2CCO-both-router.svg)

+## Application Description

+This application takes place for the final project of the course ST2CCO.
+We have choose to read some files ([`actors.csv`](./dataIn/actors.csv) and [`movies.csv`](./dataIn/movies.csv)) then load them into Java objects and finally convert them into JSON string and save it into jsons files.

+This application demonstrate our knowledge about the Spring pattern.

 ## Installation

 You can import the project using IntelliJ IDEA software (`File` -> `Open` and select the project folder).